Smith, Adamson and St. Etienne all finish in top eight of 400 meter hurdles

 Former NCAA Shot Put Champion returns to college ranks

-England's experience in athletic event management includes serving as the Director of The First USATF Throws Coaches Summit, Director of the World Throws Organization, Director of the American Big Guys Throwing Team and Big Guys Camp Series, Associate Director of the SEC Track and Field Championships, the Kansas Relays, and the USA vs. USSR Summer Games.
+In addition to his athletic prowess and coaching experience, England's experience in athletic event management dates back to the early 1980s.
+He has directed a number of meets and has served as the Director of The First USATF Throws Coaches Summit, Director of the World Throws Organization, Director of the American Big Guys Throwing Team and Big Guys Camp Series, Associate Director of the SEC Track and Field Championships, the Kansas Relays, and the USA vs. USSR Summer Games.

-For the last 17 years, England has directed his own company, England and Associates Inc., which designed and built athletic facilities throughout the nation.
-The company also coached many high school and open athletes who would go on to receive scholarships to compete in conferences from the SEC to the Big 12.
+Prior to joining Tulane, England directed his own company, England and Associates Inc., for 17 years, specializing in the designing and building of athletic facilities throughout the nation.
+The company also coached many high school and open athletes through the American Big Guys Throws Team who would go on to receive scholarships to compete in conferences from the SEC to the Big 12.

 England received his BFA at the University of Alabama in 1988.
 His wife, Deborah, was a member of a Canadian Synchronized Ice Skating Team that won the World Junior Championships.
-They have one daughter, Brittany, who is also a competitive skater.
+They have one daughter, Brittany.